Someone lost their voice from talking to AI all day

 The usage pattern that tells you something shifted

-Someone in our community literally lost his voice from talking to AI so much.
+Someone in our community literally lost his voice from talking to AI.
 Not a metaphor.
-He was saying he lost his voice from talking to AI all day.
-That is the kind of usage pattern that tells you something fundamental has shifted.
+He lost his voice from talking to AI all day.
+That tells you something shifted.

-When people use a tool so intensely that it causes physical strain, you are past the novelty phase.
+When a tool causes physical strain, you are past novelty.
 That is adoption.
 Uncomfortable, unsustainable, but real.

 Voice removes the translation layer

 Voice removes the translation layer between thinking and doing.
-You do not have to figure out how to type what you mean.
-You just say it.
-For task management, for coding, for controlling tools — the mouth is faster than the fingers when the listener is an LLM that understands natural language natively.
+You do not figure out how to type what you mean.
+You say it.
+For tasks, code, controlling tools, the mouth is faster than the fingers when the listener is an LLM.

-The friction of typing is not just speed.
-It is the cognitive overhead of translating a thought into a structured input.
-Voice skips that step entirely.
-You think it, you say it, the agent does it.
+Typing friction is not speed.
+It is the cognitive overhead of translating thought into structured input.
+Voice skips that.
+Think it, say it, agent does it.

 The interface is collapsing

 The tools I am building now would have been science fiction two years ago.
-Streaming audio to a model that executes tool calls in real time.
-Talking to your computer and having it actually do what you said.
+Streaming audio to a model that runs tool calls in real time.
+Talking to your computer and having it do what you said.

-The interface between human intent and machine execution is collapsing, and voice is the medium that collapses it fastest.
-The question is not whether speech replaces typing for AI interaction.
-It is how quickly the tooling catches up to the behavior people already want.
+The interface between intent and execution is collapsing.
+Voice collapses it fastest.
+The question is not whether speech replaces typing for AI.
+It is how fast the tooling catches up to the behaviour people already want.